History rewrites, recorded as facts

 Lenses

-The default view.
-Refs, working-tree changes, and incoming commits read top to bottom.
+The commit timeline as a single, calm column.
 Live updates do not steal focus and do not auto-scroll the row you were reading.

 One row per file change, in reverse chronological order.
+New commits arrive at the top; working-tree edits are interleaved as they happen.

 Demo